yijing-wu/Circle/README.md

 - [x] Fix display Name, email, username
 - [ ] Add photo preview when uploading files
 - [ ] svg icon alignment
+- [x] Random avatar
+- [ ] Default avatar: if avator not found, then use the default one